What Was The Initiative In The State Of Michigan?

-So, first let me tell you a little bit about this initiative.
-It was a really cool thing that they did, I think it started back in 2013, they did it for several years.
-What Michigan found was they had a motorcycle population, it was roughly 20%, that were unendorsed, meaning they didn’t have the proper certifications of training and safety courses and skills required by their licensing to fully drive a motorcycle.
+First, let me explain this initiative a bit more.
+What Michigan found was they had a motorcycle population, roughly 20%, that were unendorsed.
+This means that they didn’t have the proper certifications of training and safety courses and skills required by their licensing to fully drive a motorcycle.

-So, for us I think the takeaway is you got to get the proper training.
-I think most of us have done that, I would slap you on the wrist if you haven’t, you know, get out there and do it, but probably the better takeaway for us is no matter how long you’ve been riding a motorcycle, every so often, you’re going to want to get recertified or take an advanced training course, something that you haven’t taken before.
+For bikers in the state of Georgia, I think the takeaway is that riders need to get the proper training.
+The bigger takeaway for riders in Georgia is that no matter how long you’ve been riding a motorcycle, every so often, you’re going to want to get recertified or take an advanced training course, in an effort to learn safety skills that you haven’t learned before.

-It’s oftentimes relatively cheap to do this, it’s clear that there is some sort of correlation.
-Now, we know from other statistics that the large percentage of motorcycle wrecks are caused by another driver, not the motorcycle rider, but there’s got to be some correlation between trying to avoid those wrecks, and motorcycle riders with more skills having done these certifications having a better chance of avoiding a wreck, or as this statistics shows at least, avoiding it to the extent that you’re just dealing with injuries instead of the loss of your life.
+Often, it is relatively cheap to get further training, and it’s clear that there is some sort of correlation to this.
+Now, we know from other statistics that a large percentage of motorcycle wrecks are caused by another driver, not the motorcycle rider, but there’s got to be some correlation between trying to avoid those wrecks and motorcycle riders with these certifications having a better chance of avoiding a wreck.

-So again, I think the takeaway from this neat Michigan initiative that they did for us is get out there if you haven’t had training in six years plus, get out there and take a course.
-Now’s the time to do it, it’s very minimal on your time, a little bit of a hit to your pocketbook, but its well worth it.
+Again, I think the takeaway from this Michigan initiative if you haven’t had training in the last six years or more, get out there and take a course.
+It’s very minimal on your time and a little bit of a hit to your pocketbook, but it is well worth it.

-Get out there, get retrained, get trained for the first time, take some advanced courses and stay safe guys.
-If you have any questions, comment to this post or video or shoot me an email.
-I’d be happy to talk with you, love to hear what you have to say.
-Thanks for watching this video.
+Get out there, get retrained, get trained for the first time, take some advanced courses and stay safe out there.
+If you have any questions, feel free to reach out.